 DEL BARCO: The Martin's 100 chimps, reindeers, zebras, wolves, and other animals are back in their cages now, but Martin says she's prepared to evacuate again if the fires come back.
 One of her neighbors up the road lost his house in the fires.

 Another, John Grisback(ph), an L.A.
 Sheriff's Deputy, says he's grateful that the firefighters helped save his two-story English Tudor house.
 But he's upset that it's taken so long to extinguish the fires.

 JOHN GRISBACK: My only complaint is not with the ground guys, they were terrific.
 It's just that the highest level of management, in allowing this fire to get this expensive, this long - and it was beautiful area with rivers and trees and - God, it's going to look hideous.
 I can already see looking at it.

 DEL BARCO: People living in the mountain communities in the northern part of the region are still on alert for evacuations.

 Unidentified Man: Uniformed fire command for Day Fire recommends that all persons of the communities of Lake of the Woods, Pinion Pines, Cuddy Valley, and Pine Mountain Club evacuate immediately.

-Ms. MARGERY CROCHER (Not evacuating from fire): I plan to have a wedding at Tate Ranch on Saturday.
+MARGERY CROCHER: I plan to have a wedding at Tate Ranch on Saturday.
 It's going to be a great wedding.
 Frazier Park will not burn.

 DEL BARCO: Fire crews from as far away as Alaska are still working to make sure it doesn't. they're hoping that Day Fire may finally be snuffed out sometime next week.
 Mandalit del Barco, NPR News.